What is Minimum Advertised Price (MAP)? And How to Create a Competitive MAP Policy?

 Guidelines for Implementing an Effective MAP Policy

-As Minimum Advertised Price is the lowest price assigned to a product by the manufacturer so that retailers or resellers cannot advertise the product below that price.
-The MAP policy is very important for manufacturers and brands, helping them to maintain brand integrity and a good relationship with their authorized and loyal retailers.
-Therefore, it is crucial to create an effective MAP policy that starts by finalizing the MAP of products.
+Minimum Advertised Price is the lowest price assigned to a product by the manufacturer that retailers or resellers cannot advertise below.
+The MAP policy is very important for manufacturers and brands, helping them maintain brand integrity and a good relationship with their authorized and loyal retailers.
+Therefore, it is crucial to create an effective MAP policy that starts by finalizing the list of products in your catalog with you want to enforce MAP, and your corresponding MAP price.

 How to set up a competitive MAP policy?

-To ensure your Minimum Advertised Price policy is followed by your retailers, you need to ensure your policy is competitive enough in the market compared to similar products from other brands.
+To ensure that your Manufacturer Minimum Advertised Price policy is followed by your retailers, you must ensure your policy is competitive enough in the market compared to similar products from other brands.
 You must also consider the price which establishes your brand authority in the market.
-The price should be optimum for consumers in the market willing to spend while ensuring your retail partners are getting a good margin from your product.
+The price should be optimum for consumers willing to spend while ensuring your retail partners are getting good margins from your product.

-With these goals in mind, setting up a competitive MAP is the trickiest process of MAP policy formulation.
+With these goals in mind, setting up a competitive MAP is the trickiest part of policy formulation.
 Deciding on a price without reliable market information can negatively impact your brand.
 The most effective way to have market visibility is to analyze the market and gather information on products closely related to your product specifications.
+Per the Harvard Business Review article “Pricing Policies That Protect Your Brand” written by Professor Ayelet Israeli and Eugene F. Zelek Jr., “Determining the “right” minimum prices is an art form that takes into account brand positioning and goals, resellers’ margin needs, and the competitive environment.
+Prices set too high will discourage sales, while those that are too low leave money on the table and can harm a brand’s valued resellers by allowing unhealthy discounts.”

 • Clearly define the MAP policies of your product